Best PC Gaming Headsets of Today (New PC Gamer Guide)

 Additionally, when it comes to computer gaming headsets you very often have the option of using software to adjust the sound signature to your liking.
 Not every PC gaming headset has this option but most higher-end ones do.

-The same is true for surround sound, more on this here.
+The same is true for surround audio, more on this here.

 It’s the thing you feel the most.
 Many gaming headsets claim to be comfortable until you buy one that isn’t.
 Thankfully you can gauge the comfort of a headset just by looking at it.